im-mou/items-manager/README.md

 yarn
 ```

-In the project directory, you can run to following command to run the project.
+In the project directory, you can run to following command to run the app.

 ```
 yarn start
 ```

-> I should include a `.env.example` file for the user to copy it to a new file `.env` with the appropriate env variables data.
-However, this project does not require any sensitive data from user so I'm gonna make an exception and serve the `.env` file. (which I do not do normally :D)
+> I should include a `.env.example` file for the user to copy it to `.env` with the appropriate env variables data.
+However, this project does not require any sensitive data from user so I'm gonna make an exception and include the `.env` file in this repo. (which I do not do normally :D)

 <br />